gtalus/GURPSInitTool/docs/combatant_edit.rst

 'Type' and 'Status' are two special pieces of information not normally found on a GURPS character sheet.
 They help drive the automation and tracking functions for characters in a combat situation.

 'Type' is simply a categorization of whether the creature is a PC, Ally, Neutral, Enemy, or something Special.
-The NPC types Ally, Neutral, and Enemy are impacted by automation functions while the PC and Special types are not.
+By default the NPC types Ally, Neutral, and Enemy are impacted by automation functions while the PC and Special types are not.
 The character is also color-coded based on the type in many places.
-Other than NPC  automation and color coding, the specific type has no impact on the program operation.
+Other than automation and color coding, the specific type has no impact on the program operation.

 'Status' indicates special effects that impact what options and penalties a combatant has.
 It includes things like stun, posture, and unconsciousness.
 Each status impacts how the combatant is treated, especially for automated NPCs.